OWASP/SecureCodingDojo/README.md

 Insecure.Inc
 - Right click on the project to export as a .war file and import it on your Java EE server

+NOTE: You can download a pre-built version of insecureinc.war from /build however make sure you change and encrypt the values in WEB-INF/classes/inc/insecure/codes.properties after deployment with encryptConfigs.js.

 # Hosting Insecure.Inc
 Note: Don't put Insecure.Inc on a publicly facing server or in AWS since activity against it may trigger IPS alarms, etc.